Simulating 2D lattice gauge theories on a qudit quantum computer: Encoded Hamiltonian

 In particular, the charge associated to each site is now given by $\hat{q}_{i} = \frac{\hat{\sigma}_{i}^{z} + (-1)^{i+1}}{2}$.
 A table summarizing how the spin states are related to the fermionic states is given in~\figrefp{fig:encoding_si}{c}.
+The Hamiltonian